 The top of Mount Royal is divided between the park and two large cemeteries, the Catholic Notre-Dame-des-Neiges cemetery and the nondenominational Mount Royal cemetery.
 Both of these can be interesting walks: together they form a necropolis among the largest in the world.

 The Olympic Stadium was built for Montreal's 1976 Summer Olympics and is used today for occasional sports events and concerts.
 An elevator ascends the world's tallest inclined tower to a lookout on top; tickets are for sale at the base.
 The stadium is one of Montreal's most curious pieces of architecture and is accompanied by the Biodome (a building originally used for cycle racing during the 1976 games, now a kind of indoor zoo), shown at left above.

 Across Sherbrooke Street from the stadium is the Botanical Garden (best in summertime, but with large greenhouses worth a visit any time of year) and the Insectarium.
-These now form part of the Espace pour la vie, which also groups the new Planetarium and the Biodome in the same area; tickets can be bought to enjoy more than one of these installations during a single visit.
+These now form part of the Espace pour la vie, which also groups the new Planetarium and the Biodome; tickets can be bought to enjoy more than one of these installations during a single visit.

 Across Pie-IX from the stadium is Château Dufresne, built as a grand mansion and now sometimes used for museum exhibits.
 The Olympic park also contains Saputo Stadium, home of the Impact soccer team, a cineplex, the Maurice Richard arena, and also an internationally known, if unofficial, skateboarding venue.